deankoch/rasterbc/vignette_intro.md

 ### Integer codes

-Note that the `bgcz` collection data are factors, which are then encoded in the geotiff files as integer codes. `opendata_bc` returns these factor names in a raster attribute table for the `RasterLayer` object (column “code”).
+Note that the `bgcz` collection data are factors, which are then encoded in the geotiff files as integer codes. `opendata_bc` returns a plot-ready categorical raster in this case, with coded levels replaced by factor names.
 The complete lookup tables are also stored in the lazy loaded list object `metadata_bc`.

 ``` r